neos/form-yamlbuilder/README.md

 ### Names and Conventions

-The FormBuilder is structured as follows, and the following names are used for it:
+The YAML FormBuilder is structured as follows, and the following names are used for it:

 	+------------------------------------------------------------+